luisenricke/luisenricke.github.io/content/about/index.md

 ---
 title: 'About Me'
-avatar: './me.jpg'
+avatar: './me.png'
 skills:
-  - JavaScript (ES6+)
-  - HTML & (S)CSS
+  - Java
-  - React
+  - Kotlin
-  - Vue
+  - SQL
-  - Node.js
+  - PHP
-  - Express
+  - Laravel
-  - NativeScript
+  - Git
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here are a few technologies I've been working with recently:
+I'm Luis Enrique, a software engineer based in Tuxtla Gutiérrez, Chiapas who is enthusiastic of Android Development.

+I’m in search of good software implementations.
+I like to learn new tech stuff and solve problems with a great music and code.
+I would like to grow professionally and actively collaborate as a team.